Robert Pettingell D.O.

 Anne Wright D.O.

-I trained at The British School of Osteopathy in London qualifying in 1989 after completing the 4 year full time diploma course.
+I trained at The British School of Osteopathy in London qualifying in 1989 after completing the 4-year full-time diploma course.
 While working as an Assistant in two other osteopathic practices I set up my own practice in Ruislip in 1990.
-I extended my interest in sports injuries by running a sport injury clinic at Hayes Stadium for a few years and I also worked with Uxbridge Rugby Club treating their sports injuries for several seasons.
-I have attended many courses since qualifying including first aid, pregnancy related problems, dry needling (similar to acupuncture), strapping, knee injuries, shoulder injuries, naturopathy and numerous courses in Cranial Osteopathy which has become a speciality of mine, especially treating babies and children and expectant mothers.
+I extended my interest in sports injuries by running a sports injury clinic at Hayes Stadium for a few years and I also worked with Uxbridge Rugby Club treating their sports injuries for several seasons.
+I have attended many courses since qualifying including first aid, pregnancy-related problems, dry needling (similar to acupuncture), strapping, knee injuries, shoulder injuries, naturopathy and numerous courses in Cranial Osteopathy which has become a speciality of mine, especially treating babies and children and expectant mothers.
 I now teach on the post-graduate cranial osteopathy courses at the British School of Osteopathy which also involves quarterly training days.

 Harry Pettingell M.Ost.
 BSc.
 (Hons)

 Harry has recently graduated from the University college of Osteopathy with a Masters of Osteopathy degree (M.Ost).
 Harry has a particular interest in sports injuries, as he enjoys playing football to a high level, running and cycling in his spare time.
 Other areas of interest are in nutrition, sleep, and biomechanics.
 Harry is passionate about patient-centred care and thrives to get patients improving in function and decreasing pain so patients can get back to doing what they love (through manual treatment and exercise prescription).
 He will be working in the Castle Street clinic as well as from Risborough Osteopaths and at Long Crendon Clinic.
 Harry is also a qualified level 3 sports massage therapist and will be offering this at the Risborough and Long Crendon Clinics.